Threshold/drift-based rebalancing (relative drift from defined allocation percentage)

-Our Passive setting has a relative drift setting of 10%.
+Our Passive setting has a drift setting of 25%.
 This means that your client portfolios will be monitored daily but only rebalanced if one of your models has drifted at least 25% from the target allocation.

 For example, if you have a simple 50% SPY and 50% AGG portfolio, if either holding reaches 62.5% or 37.5% it would trigger a rebalance.

 The benefit of this method is that you will have the lowest possible cost, lowest turnover, and most likely, the least tax consequences possible.

-Our Active setting has a relative drift setting of 5%.
+Our Active setting has a drift setting of 15%.
 This means that your client portfolios will be monitored daily but only rebalanced if one of your models has drifted at least 15% from the target allocation.

 For example, if you have a simple 50% SPY and 50% AGG portfolio, if either holding reaches 57.5% or 42.5% it would trigger a rebalance.